ara-software/AraRoot/AraCorrelator/RayTraceCorrelator_support/docs/README.md

 But we emphasize that you can form whatever pairs you want!

+### Weights

+This allows one to apply different weights to the pairs in a correlation map.
+In most circumstances, one wants to apply an equal weight to all pairs.
+That is, have the total map be the average of the individual maps, so that the weight on each map is 1/num_pairs.
+This is the default behavior of the interferometer if the weights are left as an empty map, e.g. `std::map<int, double> weights = {}`.

+### Hilbert Envelope Smoothing

+In many cases, we want to smooth the correlation functions with an Hilbert envelope.
+This is the default behavior in the correlator.
+If you want to turn this behavior off, set the argument to `false`.

 ## To Do
 1. Remove the IceModel dependence in the correlator.
 All the user needs to do is specify the tables.
 2. Remove the unixTime dependence.
 E.g. let the user specify `numAntennas_` manually?
 3. Add support for uniform binning in cos(theta) instead of theta.
 4. Make sure unixTime is getting handled correctly
-5. Add the ability to "weight" various pairs
-6. Add helper functions for "get peak," "get max correlation," etc.
+5. Add helper functions for "get peak," "get max correlation," etc.
-7. Add ability to take weights for each pair in the `GetInterferometricMap` function.
+6. ~Add ability to take weights for each pair in the `GetInterferometricMap` function.~ (Done, BAC).

 More on 3: This should be done by changing the correlator constructor